ailu115/fcolavecchia.github.io/_posts/fsharp/2022-12-20-resources.md

 - [Html2Feliz](https://thisfunctionaltom.github.io/Html2Feliz/) enables you to translate plain HTML into Feliz.

 - [SAFE Stack](https://safe-stack.github.io/docs/) is a full fledged F# framework to build web applications.
 It takes care of the front end, the backend and even the deployment into the Azure cloud.

+### High performance F\#

+- [Topological sort in F#](https://www.youtube.com/channel/UCnOx0OGml1t-6u_v2N0GemA) by Matthew Crews.
+In this fantastic series, Matthews starts with a pure functional version of a topological sort, and squeezes all the (rather advanced to me) features of F\# to speed up the code.

 ### Misc stuff